mannylopez/ChessTimer/README.md

 # ChessTimer

-I built a chess timer app becuase I take too long to make a move and no one wants to play with me any more.
+I built a chess timer app because I take too long to make a move and no one wants to play with me any more.

 ### Starting screen, with options to set, pause, and restart time